mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 ## Migrate an existing instance

-If you want to migrate your existing GoToSocial instance to another server, you can follow the procedure described as below.
+If you want to migrate your existing GoToSocial instance with a Postgres database to another server, you can follow the procedure described as below.

 **Note**: the following assumes you will migrate from **serverA** to **serverB**.
 Adjust the commands for copying files, if you are migrating on the same server (from an existing GoToSocial instance to the new one to start managing it with a playbook, for example).